 Touch-A-Truck fundraiser returns to Baton Rouge, sparks children's imaginations

-BATON ROUGE - Kids of all ages were able to climb on more than 50 different emergency vehicles, utility tucks, and heavy machinery at the Junior League of Baton Rouge's "Touch-A-Truck" event Saturday.
+BATON ROUGE - Kids of all ages were able to climb on more than 50 different emergency vehicles, utility trucks, and heavy machinery at the Junior League of Baton Rouge's "Touch-A-Truck" event Saturday.

 Attendee Karter and his sister Reece were able to see the inside of a firetruck for the first time.